 Countries should take cooling targets

-I believe that in addition to emission reduction targets, which only take effect after years, countries should also make temperature reduction commitments and start cooling their countries and cities.
-For example greening of about 1/3 of the EU’s urban areas would reduce urban summer temperatures by 2.5–6°C!
-In its latest report, the IPCC warned of…
+While we passed the 1,5° Degrees, as the IPCC predicted an overshoot, and reductions will bring temperatures down later, I believe that in addition to emission reduction targets, which only take effect after years, countries should additionally make temperature reduction commitments and start cooling their countries and cities.
+For example greening EU’s urban areas would…

 Tightening EU ETS leads to zero emissions before 2040